You’re probably wondering, doesn’t he mean “In the beginning”? Actually, no, he doesn’t.

 Where are we now?

 You may or may not share this belief, in which case, I say, fine.
 You’re entitled to your view, as I am to mine, but let’s not go nuts over the disagreement.
-That’s how we got Jews, Muslims, Hindus, Buddhists, Sikhs, Presbyterians, Catholics, Russian and Greek Orthodox, Lutherans, Methodists, Quakers, Episcopalians, C of E, Amish, Mennonites and all the roughly 4,200 religions in the first place.
+That’s how we got Jews, Muslims, Hindus, Buddhists, Sikhs, Presbyterians, Catholics, Russian and Greek Orthodox, Lutherans, Methodists, Quakers, Episcopalians, C of E, Amish, Mennonites, and between 4,000 and 10,000 world religions as of May 2022.

 Since I’ve already said that I believe the Creator (God) to be the Spirit of Love, I can’t imagine that our Highest Power (God) desires of us either animal or human sacrifice to prove our devotion or humility.
 (Again, as in the previous post, I’ll stick with the grammatical convention of referring to God as masculine here, although God is simply Spirit.)
-He, as a loving Creator, simply wants us to connect with Him and share His Spiritual Love via our spiritual and physical forms to all the Universe since we are all part of God.
+As a loving Creator, he merely wants us to connect with Him and share His Spiritual Love via our spiritual and physical forms to all the Universe since we are all part of God.

 As Jesus said, “Love one another; as I have loved you, that you also love one another.”

-In my view, any other rules, rituals, traditions, etc., are human-made religious add-ons to help humankind feel comfortable and remember why they believe what they believe.
-I also hear a lot about religious “community” as having value, and I suppose that associating with like-minded people helps to maintain the belief system (religion), but it also becomes a trap.
-It’s too easy to simply follow the rituals or any other rote action without giving a thought to God as to why we do these things.
+I believe any other rules, rituals, traditions, etc., are human-made religious add-ons to help humankind feel comfortable and remember why they believe what they believe.
+I also hear a lot about religious “community” as having value.
+I suppose that associating with like-minded people helps maintain the belief system (religion), but it also becomes a trap.
+It’s too easy to only follow the rituals or any other rote action without giving a thought to God as to why we do these things.
 God is Spirit and not easily found in the din of today’s world.
 It takes effort to drown out the environmental noise and distractions to find that spark within where God resides.
-I know this because I am unsuccessful so many times.
+I know this because I have been unsuccessful so many times.
 But I also know that it’s possible.

 There would be no crime, no war.
 Everyone would help everyone else.
 What need would there be for any rules breaking down particular types of crimes?
 Why would nations need to invade or steal if assistance was freely given?